North Dakota National Guard UH-60 Black Hawk Helicopters Fight Missouri River Ice Jams

 |0

-North Dakota National Guard UH-60 Black Hawk Helicopters Fight Missouri River Ice Jams
+This work, North Dakota National Guard UH-60 Black Hawk Helicopters Fight Missouri River Ice Jams, by SGT Michaela Granger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT